stories

 I wanted to tell this story at my meeting today but decided not to.
 It’s not a very long story and it happened fairly recently, just two days ago.
 There’s a new deli that opened up not far from me and it’s starting to become my new go-to.
 It’s simple, fast and the prices seem to be the cheapest in the area.
 It’s so new that they don’t even have a menu yet, just all the selections like meat, veggies and condiments in the glass case in front of you.
 You just point at what you want and the guy makes your sandwich.
 I kind of like the vibe in there and I really like that it’s cheap and I think the guys will start to recognize me soon.

 Anyway, I was there the other day waiting for my order when an older, skinny woman, dressed in jogging clothes, came in wearing an N-95.
 She seemed vaguely in a rush and she hesitated at me standing there.
 She was wondering if I was waiting in line or not.
 When she asked me, I said that I had already ordered.
-Then this got the attention of the guy behind the counter.
+This got the attention of the guy behind the counter.

 She then proceeded to ask the dumbest question ever.
 “Yes,” she said.
 “Do you guys serve sandwiches with eggs, bacon and cheese?”